Murals

 San Isidro

-Daniel Marceli painted the mural in 2017.
-It is on the Victor Manuel flea market facade on the San Isidro Street.
-It represents the shapes and colors of southern Chile inspired by the culture of Chiloé Island where the artist comes from.
-The idea of the mural proposes the integration of cultures through a striking chromatic palette associated with the sea and architectural elements characteristic of southern Chile.
-Daniel Marceli is an artist from Valparaíso.
-This is his most important work in Santiago.
+Daniel Marceli painted this mural in 2017.
+It is located on the façade of the Persa Víctor Manuel, on San Isidro Street, and depicts the shapes and colors of southern Chile, inspired by the culture of Chiloé Island, where the artist comes from.
+The idea behind the mural is to express the integration of cultures through a striking chromatic palette associated with the sea and the characteristic architectural elements of southern Chile.
+Daniel Marceli is an artist from Valparaíso, and this is considered his most important work in Santiago.